Gravity and the Hierarchy Problem: Inflation and phenomenological consequences

+Since $\pi^a$ are massless, the scalaron $\chi$ can decay into $\pi$'s kinematically.
+To study the decay, we need to know the trace of the energy momentum tensor $T_{\mu}^{(\pi)~\mu}$ of $\pi^a$, because $\chi$ couples to $T_{\mu}^{(\pi)~\mu}$.
+It can be found from (\ref{Lnmm}), where the kinetic term for $\pi^a$ is canonically normalized after the wave function renormlaization.
+We thus arrive at the following conclusion on $T_{\mu}^{(\pi)~\mu}$: The dimension two operator in $T_{\mu}^{(\pi)~\mu}$ is absent because the NG bosons are massless, and those of dimension three and five are also absent due to an unbroken $SO(n_f^2-1)$ symmetry.
+The operators of dimension four in $T_{\mu}^{(\pi)~\mu}$ are multiplied with $\epsilon$, e.g., $\epsilon\, \partial_\mu \pi^a \partial^\mu \pi^a$, while the operators of higher dimensions are suppressed by powers of the form $ \langle\sigma\rangle^p \Lambda_\psi^q $.
+These operators can be calculated within the framework of the NJL theory.
+But we leave this calculation to the future project.

-The NG bosons $\pi^a$ associated with the dynamical chiral symmetry breaking in the hidden QCD sector is strictly massless.
-Therefore, the scalaron $\chi$ ($\phi$ in the Einstein frame) can decay into $\pi$'s because of the coupling $\chi \,\partial_\mu \pi^a \partial^\mu \pi^a/ M_\text{Pl}$.
-They can be thermalized, but their temperature will be different from that of the SM sector, because their interactions with the SM sector are suppressed by powers of $M_\text{Pl}$ and hence very weak.
+As we have seen above, the scalaron decays into the NG bosons $\pi^a$ and they can be thermalized, but their temperature will be different from that of the SM sector, because their interactions with the SM sector are suppressed by powers of $M_\text{Pl}$ and hence very weak.
 So we may assume that the temperature of $\pi$, $T_{\pi,\text{RH}}$, at the end of the thermalization phase of the SM sector can be written as

 where $T_\text{RH}$ stands for the reheating temperature of the SM sector as before.
 The constant $\zeta_{\pi}$ is a calculable number in principle, but we leave it unknown here.
 The thermalized $\pi$'s, which are decoupled from the SM sector, are dark radiation and can contribute to the effective extra relativistic degrees of freedom $N_\text{eff}$ in the universe \cite{Ackerman:2008kmp,Steigman:2012ve,Anchordoqui:2012qu}.
 Under the assumption (\ref{TRH-pi}), applying the conservation of entropy per comoving volume, we can estimate their contribution $\Delta N_\text{eff}$ to $N_\text{eff}$.
 To this end we have to compute the temperature of $\pi$ at the neutrino decoupling.
 Using $(n_f^2-1)\, a^3_\text{RH} \,(T_{\pi,\text{RH}})^3 =(n_f^2-1)\, a^3_\nu \,(T_{\pi,\nu})^3$ and $g_{*s}(T_\text{RH})\,a^3_\text{RH } \,T^3_\text{RH} =g_{*s}(T_\nu)\, a^3_\nu \,T^3_\nu$, we first obtain